 The clinic manager and genetics counselor work with families for pre-clinic preparation and post-clinic follow-up, as well as further testing if required.
 In addition to the clinics, medical geneticists are available by telephone for Alaska physicians.
 They also provide medical educational presentations to health care providers in Anchorage and Fairbanks.

-Approximately 350 families are seen annually at genetics clinics held throughout the year in Anchorage, Fairbanks, Juneau, and Ketchikan.
+Approximately 350 families are seen annually at genetics clinics held throughout the year in Anchorage, Fairbanks, and Juneau.

 Funding for Genetic Services is provided by federal (MCH Block Grant) and state funds.